samothx/ModuleLogger/README.md

 # ModuleLogger
-A logging provider for the rust log crate that can be dynamically configured on a module basis
+A logging provider for the rust log crate that can be dynamically configured on a module basis.